11 Signs Your Relationship Is Moving Too Fast (+ 15 Ways To Slow It Down)

 Let’s not get ahead of ourselves, though.

-You need to figure out whether things really are moving too fast for you to cope with or whether you’re just feeling the natural excitement and butterflies that are part and parcel of any new relationship and you don’t know how to deal with them.
+First, you need to figure out whether things really are moving too fast for you to cope with or whether you just don’t know how to deal with the natural excitement and butterflies that are part of any new relationship.

-Of course, every person and every relationship are different, so there’s no one-size-fits-all way of judging things, but these are just a couple of telling signs that your relationship really is moving too quickly for comfort.
+Of course, every person and every relationship are different, so there’s no one-size-fits-all way of judging things, but here is a complete list of telling signs that your relationship is moving too quickly for you.

-Take action: Speak to a certified and experienced relationship coach to help you slow things down in your relationship (in a confident but compassionate way that maintains the relationship).
-You may want to try speaking to someone via RelationshipHero.com for empathetic, specific, and genuinely insightful relationship advice at its most convenient.
+Speak to a certified relationship counselor about this issue.
+Why?
+Because they have the training and experience to help you slow things down in your relationship (in a confident but compassionate way that maintains the relationship).
+You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.

 1. You have a funny feeling deep down.